 Our high quality thermal imaging cameras have a minimum resolution of 640 x 480 and also include a standard shooting mode that works with the visible light spectrum, much like a standard point and shoot digital camera.
 This allows for easy comparison of two identical shots, the first image in Infrared and the second image in normal photographic mode, this quickly helps to identify specific problem areas once the our thermography engineer steps out from behind the lens and compares images.
 In all cases the higher resolution the thermal camera retains, the more detail that can be captured and scrutinised as part of our reportage.

 Any surveyed objects not generating or absorbing heat will tend towards the surrounding air temperature, so cold air leaking through the building envelope will show as cold patches on the wall, floor or ceilings.
 Warm air leaking from a building envelope will cause warm patches on the outside wall or roof.
 Thermal imaging surveys alone can be used as a quick method of finding air leaks in a building structure, however the accuracy can be further improved if used in conjunction with an air tightness test which can better quantify the air leakage of a building. in most cases a combined thermal and air tightness test is the best option for fault diagnoses in building envelopes.

-Our team of APT thermographers are highly experienced in carrying out thermal imaging surveys and have many years’ experience in all aspects of engineering, construction, maintenance, management, and professional survey work and all our thermographic surveys are conducted by engineers qualified in accordance with BS EN 13187
+Our team of APT thermographers are highly experienced and trained to Level 3 for carrying out thermal imaging surveys and have many years’ experience in all aspects of engineering, construction, maintenance, management, and professional survey work and all our thermographic surveys are conducted by engineers qualified in accordance with BS EN 13187

 Our thermal imaging equipment is the best and most accurate on the market, ensuring we pick up faults that other equipment may miss.
 Our reports are professionally presented and are clear, concise, and easy to follow.
 We endeavour to give our clients a first class service every time.